-Take a cruise of the harbour to really see just how idyllic Port Arthur is, and how at odds the area is with it’s own history.
+A cruise of the harbour reveals just how idyllic Port Arthur is, and how at odds the area is with it’s own history.

 If you’re staying overnight in Port Arthur then there’s a number of holiday cottages and B&Bs nearby, including in the neighbouring towns of Taranna and Nubeena.

 Here are a few accommodation options near Port Arthur that we recommend: